-Ms. Withem is a Managing Director of Blue Owl and also serves as the Co-Chief Accounting Officer of ORCC II, ORCC III, ORCIC and ORTIC, and as the Co-Treasurer and Co-Controller of each of the Owl Rock BDCs.
-Prior to joining Owl Rock in March 2018, Ms. Withem was Vice President of Sixth Street Specialty Lending, Inc. (formerly TPG Specialty Lending, Inc.), a business development company traded on the NYSE (TSLX), where she was responsible for accounting, financial reporting, treasury and internal controls functions.
-Preceding that role, Ms. Withem worked for MCG Capital Corporation, a business development company formerly traded on the Nasdaq (MCGC) and Deloitte in the Audit and Assurance Practice.
-Ms. Withem received a B.S. in Accounting from James Madison University and is licensed as a Certified Public Accountant in Virginia.
+Ms. Withem is the Co-Chief Accounting Officer of OBDC II, OBDE, OCIC and OTIC, and is the Co-Treasurer and Co-Controller of each of the Blue Owl Credit BDCs.
+Ms. Withem is also a Managing Director of Blue Owl.
+Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, in March 2018, Ms. Withem was Vice President of Sixth Street Specialty Lending, Inc., a business development company traded on the NYSE, where she was responsible for accounting, financial reporting, treasury and internal controls functions.
+Preceding that role, Ms. Withem worked for MCG Capital Corporation, a business development company formerly traded on the Nasdaq and Deloitte in the Audit and Assurance Practice.
+Ms. Withem received a B.S. in Accounting from James Madison University and is a licensed Certified Public Accountant in Virginia.

-Ms. McMillon is a Managing Director of Blue Owl and also serves as the Co-Chief Accounting Officer of ORCC II, ORCC III, ORCIC and ORTIC, and as the Co-Treasurer and Co-Controller of each of the Owl Rock BDCs.
-Before joining Blue Owl, Ms. McMillon led the accounting department of Tiptree Inc. (TIPT), a national capital holding company, as the Vice President of Technical Accounting and External Reporting from 2017-2022.
+Ms. McMillon is the Co-Chief Accounting officer of OBDC II, OBDE, OCIC and OTIC and is the Co-Treasurer and Co-Controller of each of the Blue Owl Credit BDCs.
+Ms. McMillon is also a Managing Director of Blue Owl.
+Before joining Blue Owl, Ms. McMillon led the accounting department of Tiptree Inc., a national capital holding company, as the Vice President of Technical Accounting and External Reporting from 2017-2022.
 She was responsible for financial reporting, valuation/purchase accounting, and numerous internal control functions.
 From 2013-2017, Ms. McMillon served as the Regional Accounting & Reporting Director, Americas of Koch Industries/Georgia Pacific, from 2009-2013 she served as an Accounting Manager at Oaktree Capital and Centerbridge Partners, and prior to that Ms. McMillon worked in public accounting for nearly ten years, spending most of this tenure at PricewaterhouseCoopers.
 Ms. McMillon earned her B.S. in Accounting from Florida State University and is a licensed Certified Public Accountant in New York.